Imam Jagne

-Imam Seedy Jagne (/en/, JAHN; born 1 October 2003) is a Swedish professional footballer who plays as a midfielder for IFK Göteborg.
+Imam Seedy Jagne (/en/, JAHN; born 1 October 2003) is a Swedish professional footballer who plays as a midfielder for Super League Greece club A.E.
+Kifisia, on loan from Allsvenskan club IFK Göteborg.

 Born in The Gambia, he has represented Sweden at youth international level.

 Club career

 Jagne started playing football for Gothenburg based side Solväders FC before joining Häcken at the age of 12.

 Jagne made his professional debut for Häcken on 2 November 2019, coming on as a substitute in stoppage time during 4–1 loss to Hammarby.

 On 4 October 2020, he joined Premier League club Everton on a three-year deal.
 He left the club a year early in the summer of 2022.

 He returned to train with his former club Häcken before joining Mjällby in January 2023 on a three-year deal.

 In December 2024, Jagne joined IFK Göteborg on a four-year deal.

+On 16 July 2026, Jagne joined Greek side A.E.
+Kifisia on a yearly loan.

 International career

 Jagne has represented Sweden at under-17 level.
 In September 2021, he made his debut for Sweden U19, playing in a friendly against Finland U19.